 - Heavy Weapon gives you an upgrade point after each completed level, which you can distribute among your weapons and equipment.
 You are able to freely move points from one weapon to another, however, you must use all your upgrade points before you can do the next level.

-- 1943: The Battle of Midway gives your P-38 Lightning five different aspects to put points into.
+- The NES version of 1943: The Battle of Midway gives your P-38 Lightning five different aspects to put points into.
 You start with one point in each category and three points to distribute as you need.
-As you play the game and discover special power-ups, you can add more points to these aspects.
+As you play the game and discover special power-ups, you can add more points to these aspects.note

 - Dwarf Fortress, in both its Fortress Mode and Adventure Mode.
 A fortress mode player must purchase skills for his starting seven dwarves, as well as equipment and pets.
 An adventurer just has to allocate points for skills and physical attributes, and is automatically assigned fixed gear based on highest weapon skill.
 After that, all attributes and skills are only increased by using them.

 - The disc-based version of Crush, Crumble, and Chomp! allows you to build your own monster with "Monster Points".
 The number of points available and the cost for each ability varies based on the body form you choose to start with.